-1. Select the appropriate claim form (refer to table below).
+1) Select the appropriate claim form (refer to table below).

-Service Claim Form Medical and professional services CMS 1500 Form Hospital inpatient, outpatient, skilled nursing and Emergency Department services CMS 1450 Form Dental services that are considered medical services (oral surgery, anesthesiology) CMS 1500 Form
+Service Claim Form Medical and professional services CMS 1500 Form Hospital inpatient, outpatient, skilled nursing and emergency room services CMS 1450 Form Dental services that are considered medical services (oral surgery, anesthesiology) CMS 1500 Form

-Instructions on how to fill out the claim forms can be found at AetnaBetterHealth.com/newjersey.
+Instructions on how to fill out the claim forms can be found on our website at www.aetnabetterhealth.com/newjersey.

-- 2. Complete the claim form. - a.
-Claims must be legible and suitable for imaging and/or microfilming for permanent record retention.
-Complete ALL required fields and include additional documentation when necessary. - b.
-The claim form may be returned unprocessed (unaccepted) if illegible or poor-quality copies are submitted or required documentation is missing.
-This could result in the claim being denied for untimely filing. - 3.
-Submit original copies of claims electronically or through the mail (do NOT fax).
-To include supporting documentation, such as members' medical records, clearly label and send to Aetna Better Health of New Jersey to the address below. - a.
-Electronic Clearing House
+- 2) Complete the claim form. - a) Claims must be legible and suitable for imaging and/or microfilming for permanent record retention.
+Complete ALL required fields and include additional documentation when necessary. - b) The claim form may be returned unprocessed (unaccepted) if illegible or poor-quality copies are submitted or required documentation is missing.
+This could result in the claim being denied for untimelyfiling.

+- 3) Submit original copies of claims electronically or through the mail (do NOT fax).
+To include supporting documentation, such as members' medical records, clearly label and send to Aetna Better Health of New Jersey to the address below. - a) Electronic Clearing House